muenchchristmas/drmlazer11.github.io/_posts/2015-12-10-My-First-Purchases.md

 <p>I've been working for equity since the end of my accounting internship in 2011.
 In other words, my disposable income has been nonexistent for about five years.
 I can't even remember the last time I purchased a new shirt or a pair of pants.
 Distinguishing wants from needs has become second nature.</p>

-<p>But this got me to thinking: What will I purchase when I get a normal, salaried job again?
+<p>But this got me to thinking: What will I buy when I get a normal, salaried job again?
 Here's the list I came up with.</p>

 <p>1.
 Cold-pressed juicer</p>
 <p>2.
 Electric keyboard</p>